paulhamsh/nRF24L01/README.md

 ### Addresses for nRF24L01

 This is my understanding of the addressing scheme.
 Forget a notion that each nRF24L01 has 'an address'.
 This is not helpful.
 Each nRF24L01 can 'listen' to up to six addresses, and therefore process messages sent to these addresses.
+The transmitting device sends a packet with the chosen address.
+The receiving device will accept the packet if it is accepting that address.
+If auto-acknowledge is active, the receiving device will then transmit an acknowledge using the same address - so the transmitting device must now be listening for that address to receive the acknowledgement.

 <p align="center">
   <img src="https://github.com/paulhamsh/nRF24L01/blob/main/nRF24L01Addresses.jpg" width="800" title="nRF24L01 Addresses">